huhuapop/Telematics-1/README.md

 # Telematics
 I was an software engineer and data scientist intern at LexisNexis from August to October at 2019.
-This project is helping the insurance company to customize the price for their clients based on their driving habit.
+This project is helping the insurance company to customize the price for their clients based on their driving habits.
 Here is the Architecture for this project.
 ![image](https://github.com/huhuapop/Telematics-1/blob/master/IMG/Architecture.png)